elmar-hinz/TX.esp/Documentation/Index.rst

 What does it do?
 =================

-The extension *Stored Porcedures* is an interface to access *MySql Stored Procedures* directly from TypoScript for read and write operations on the underlying database.
+The extension |extension_name| is an interface to access *Stored Procedures* directly from TypoScript for read and write operations on the underlying database.
+Hence, the *stored procedure* is the model. *TypoScript* is the presentation layer.

 Performance can be gained both in coding and in program execution if you choose it for the right usecases.

-For the beginning only MySql will be supported.
+Currently this extension supports *Mysql Stored Procedures*.
+The architecture is prepared to support other SQL databases, just two classes to implement.

 **Table of Contents**

 .. toctree::
-	:maxdepth: 3
+	:maxdepth: 4

     Considerations
     HowItWorks
     Usecases
     AdministratorManual
     IntegratorManual
     DeveloperManual
     TypoScriptReference
     ChangeLog